Austin-Sparks.net

 So we come back and close where we began, with His prayer.
 What a cry it is!
 What an appeal it is!
 Shall we say: what an agony it is!
 'Father, the world has not known, but these have known...
 Father, as Thou and I are one... that they may be one.'

 Have you been all the time poised and adjusted, asking: 'Is the Lord saying something to me?
 Somewhere, somehow, I have violated this family spirit, family disposition, and grieved the Spirit of God, who is the Spirit of the family.'
 Is there something that He is saying to you and to me?
 How does this apply to us?
 Is it just a lovely Bible theme?
 God forbid!
 It was a prayer with Him, so let us make it a prayer, and a prayer that will have a very practical aspect, for sometimes we can go a long way towards answering our own prayers.
-And this matter is not ALL to be left with the Lord.
+And this matter is not all to be left with the Lord.
 He has done His part!

 TOP